 We are continuing to expand and upgrade ACT public schools throughout 2020 and beyond, including the construction of the preschool to Year 6 school in Denman Prospect, the expansion of Franklin Early Childhood School to accommodate students up to Year 6, the modernisation of Campbell Primary School and Narrabundah College, and planning for a new high school in East Gungahlin.

-Late last year the ACT Government released its ACT Infrastructure Plan, a multi-decade plan detailing over $14 billion worth of infrastructure investments across Canberra.
+The ACT Government ACT Infrastructure Plan, is a multi-decade plan detailing over $14 billion worth of infrastructure investments across Canberra.
 It focusses on priorities such as health, education - including new schools in our suburbs, transport and community services which will help Canberra cater for a city of 500,000 people by 2030.
 For more information, click here.